Madalitso Muthiya: Professional career

 In 2005, Muthiya turned professional.
 In 2006, he had many highlights.
 In March, he finished second at the Zambia Open.
 He joined the Canadian Tour later in the year.
 In the summer he also became the first Zambian and black African to play in the U.S. Open.
 He missed the cut at the 2006 U.S. Open.

 He played on the Nationwide Tour in 2010 where his best finish was T-7 at the Mylan Classic.

 In July 2016, he won his first Sunshine Tour title in a Vodacom Origins of Golf Tour event, the first Zambian to win on the Sunshine Tour and only the fourth black African.
+In 2018, he won the Ivory Coast Open with a score of 18-under-par, setting the course record.